neveratdennys/PostgreSQLMigration/README.md

 The functionalities of this Python project is only possible after applying [sqlserve2pgsql](https://github.com/dalibo/sqlserver2pgsql) for schema/data and AWS Schema Conversion for views/functions.
 This combination of tools already complete most of the migration, leaving fewer unconverted cases to handle; and this project specifically handles repetitive instances of this final manual migration process.

 ## List of functionality
+- Released:
-- released: Windows executable for combining multiple SQL scripts into one
+	- Windows executable for combining multiple SQL scripts into one
+- General:
 	- replace the convert() function when it is used as a non formatted type cast
 	- standardize keyword capitalization along the relevant keywords directly involved
 	- replace the charindex() function with position()
 	- replace .nodes() calls with relavent structure (still requires some manual work after replacement)
 	- replace contains() function to ts_vector() @@ ts_query() structure
 	- find and replace simple relavent strings
+- Tools:
-- tools: split sql dumps to single files, select subset of wanted files and split them to individual files, clean files with excess double quotes
+	- split sql dumps to single files, select subset of wanted files and split them to individual files, clean files with excess double quotes